Green AI: How can AI solve sustainability challenges | Deloitte UK has been saved

 2. Regenerating natural systems – building upon precision agriculture examples from ICLR 2020, improved produce quality and yield can go hand-in-hand with improved stewardship of ecosystem services, as well as climate change mitigation.

-3. Designing out waste and pollution – AI can streamline product development and create responsive and sustainable supply chains, accelerating business decarbonisation and resilience to environmental and other crises.
+3. Designing out waste and pollution – Green AI can streamline product development and create responsive and sustainable supply chains, accelerating business decarbonisation and resilience to environmental and other crises.

 Using AI in a more sustainable way